It is a minimally invasive procedure in which a thin plastic tube is inserted into the pleural space.

 Drainage of a pleural effusion (thoracentesis) involves inserting a needle into the pleural space so that fluid can be aspirated (suctioned).
 This relieves pressure on the lungs and makes breathing easier.
 Thoracentesis is best suited for collections of free-flowing pleural fluid.

 After the area is numb, your doctor will insert a hollow needle between your ribs so that excess fluid can drain into the collection jars.
-As the fluid drains, you may experience some discomfort or a strong urge to cough.
+As the fluid drains, you may experience discomfort or a strong urge to cough.

 The procedure generally takes about 15 minutes to complete.
 The fluid is then sent to a lab for analysis of pleural fluid.